expo/expo/docs/pages/versions/unversioned/workflow/expo-cli.md

   build:web [options] [project-dir]                   Build a production bundle for your project, compressed and ready for deployment. build:status|bs [options] [project-dir]             Gets the status of a current (or most recently finished) build for your project. bundle-assets [options] [project-dir]               Bundles assets for a detached app.
-This command should be executed from xcode or gradle. client:ios [options]                                Build a custom version of the Expo Client for iOS using your own Apple credentials and install it on your mobile device using Safari. diagnostics [project-dir]                           Prints environment info to console. doctor [options] [project-dir]                      Diagnoses issues with your Expo project. eject [options] [project-dir]                       Creates Xcode and Android Studio projects for your app.
+This command should be executed from xcode or gradle. client:ios [options]                                Build a custom version of the Expo client for iOS using your own Apple credentials and install it on your mobile device using Safari. diagnostics [project-dir]                           Prints environment info to console. doctor [options] [project-dir]                      Diagnoses issues with your Expo project. eject [options] [project-dir]                       Creates Xcode and Android Studio projects for your app.
 Use this if you need to add custom native functionality.